 Most of us carry some form of sexual guilt or trauma, believing sex is bad, dirty, sinful.
-But sexuality can be the most sacred part of human experience.
-We can heal, love and transcend through the intimate connections we make with ourselves and our partners.
+But sexuality can be the most sacred part of the human experience.
+We can heal, love, and transcend through the intimate connections we make with ourselves and our partners.

 Legendary intimacy and trauma expert, Psalm Isadora, shares how she was able to overcome the sexual trauma and shame she experienced growing up in a religious cult to become a Tantra sex coach who has empowered tens of thousands of people to love themselves and experience deeper connections.

 The Best Highlights

 This video isn’t just powerful — it’s truly life-changing.
 You’ll discover how sacred sexuality can heal shame and trauma, as well as: